robinschiro/FuelInjectorTester/README.md

 Possible Solution:
     - Only drive the fuel injectors when in DRIVE_INJECTORS mode.
 In this mode, the UI is not updated.
 After exiting this mode, the UI will become responsive again.

+Plan For Soldering Prototype Board:
+De-solder the "white" LED, try to find actual white one.
+    - If can't find, then at least swap position with the Red LED that is currently in the 6th position.
+- Solder in all cables that are underneath the board
+    - Verify connectivity
+- Solder in all cables on top layer
+    - Verify connectivity
+- Solder in resistors
+    - Will need to find 2 additional 100 OHM resistors in lab
+- Solder in transitors
+- Solder in potentiometer
+- Create solder bridges (excluding fuel injector cable connection points)

 # Express PCB Plus Grid Layout: